Tensor products of multimatroids and a Brylawski-type formula for the transition polynomial: Ribbon graphs

 \section{Ribbon graphs}

 The \emph{topological transition polynomial}, introduced in \cite{MR2869185}, is a multivariate polynomial of ribbon graphs (or equivalently, of graphs embedded in surfaces).
 It contains both the 2-variable version of Bollob\'as and Riordan's ribbon graph polynomial~\cite{MR1851080,MR1906909} and the Penrose polynomial~\cite{MR1428870,MR2994409} as specialisations, and is intimately related to Jaeger's transition polynomial~\cite{MR1096990} and the generalised transition polynomial of \cite{MR1980048}.
+Jaeger's transition polynomial was formulated in terms of circuit partitions of $4$-regular graphs.
+For the connections between $4$-regular graphs and ribbon graphs, see~\cite{zbMATH06473572} and the many references therein.

-A {\em ribbon graph} $\bG=\left(V,E\right)$ is a surface with boundary, represented as the union of two sets of discs --- a set $V$ of {\em vertices} and a set $E$ of {\em edges} --- such that: (1) the vertices and edges intersect in disjoint line segments; (2) each such line segment lies on the boundary of precisely one vertex and precisely one edge; and (3) every edge contains exactly two such line segments.
+A {\em ribbon graph} $\bG=\left(V,E\right)$ is a surface with boundary, represented as the union of two sets of discs --- a set $V$ of {\em vertices} and a set $E$ of {\em edges} --- such that: (1) the vertices and edges intersect at disjoint line segments; (2) each such line segment lies on the boundary of precisely one vertex and precisely one edge; and (3) every edge contains exactly two such line segments.
+Two ribbon graphs are \emph{isomorphic} if there is a homeomorphism from one to the other that sends vertices to vertices and edges to edges.
+The homeomorphism should be orientation preserving when the ribbon graphs are orientable.
 As every ribbon graph $\bG$ can be regarded as a surface with boundary, it has some number of boundary components, which we shall denote by $b(\bG)$.
 The boundary components will be particularly important in what follows.
 We let $k(\bG)$ denote the number of connected components of $\bG$, and $e(\bG)$ its number of edges.
+At times we use $E(\bG)$ to denote the edge set of $\bG$.
 Some examples of ribbon graphs can be found in Figure~\ref{fig:rg}.
 The ribbon graphs in Figures~\ref{fig:rg1} and~\ref{fig:rg2} each have one boundary component, while that in Figure~\ref{fig:rg3} has two.
-Additional background on ribbon graphs can be found in~\cite{MR3086663,zbMATH07553843}.
+Additional background on ribbon graphs can be found in~\cite{MR3086663,zbMATH07680505}.